ynput/OpenPype/website/docs/artist_hosts_blender.md

 is influenced by data in scene.
 This can by slightly confusing so let's get to it with few examples.

+## Setting scene data

+Blender settings concerning framerate, resolution and frame range are handled by OpenPype.
+If set correctly in Ftrack, Blender will automatically set the values for you.

 ## Publishing models

 ### Intro